aclemons/emailrelay/doc/reference.md

-The `list` command lists the messages in the spool directory, `status` provides network status information and activity statistics, and `notify` enables asynchronous event notification through the administation connection.
+The `list` command lists the messages in the spool directory, `status` provides network status information and activity statistics, and `notify` enables asynchronous event notification through the adminisrtation connection.

 Connection blocking
 -------------------